onqtam/headjack/docs/why/100_1k_10k_words.md

     > "There are decades where nothing happens; and there are weeks where decades happen." - [Vladimir Lenin](https://www.goodreads.com/quotes/342783-there-are-decades-where-nothing-happens-and-there-are-weeks)
 In the depths of self-organization
 Calculemus
+Syntropy
+    A tendency towards complexity, structure, order, organization of ever more advantageous and orderly patterns.
+Originally coined as a synonym for negentropy often contrasted with the concept of entropy Slaying Wetiko/Moloch
+The Biggest Picture
+    It doesn't get any bigger than this
 “Penetrating ze cabinets”
     Ze great penetration
     We got to penetrate the cabinets with young global leaders - picture of shwab